List of airports in Albania

 This is a list of airports in Albania, grouped by type and sorted by location.

-A number of regional airports have been renovated but cannot become functional for civil flights because of the 20 year monopoly held by Tirana International Airport's shareholder company over Albanian airspace that started in 2005.
+Previously, a number of regional airports have been renovated but could not become functional for civil flights because of the 20 year monopoly held by Tirana International Airport's shareholder company over Albanian airspace that started in 2005.
 Following intensive negotiations to revise the contract terms to open airports for both domestic and external flights earlier, the Albanian government managed to reduce the concession period by 5 years, until 2020.
 After reaching the agreement with the Albanian Government to end its monopoly on international flights from Albania, Hochtief AirPort sold the operation of TIA to China Everbright Limited.
-However, in December of 2020 Kastrati group took over the concession of the airport from China Everbright Limited for 71 million euros.
+However, in December of 2020 Kastrati Group took over the concession of the airport from China Everbright Limited for 71 million euros.

-Airports, airfields and aerodromes

-Airport names shown in bold indicate the airport has scheduled service on commercial airlines.

-Airport names shown in italic indicate the airport has approved for construction.

-Statistics

-Passenger statistics

-Statistics data for all International airports in Albania.
+Kukës International Airport opened on 9 July 2021, marking the end of the monopoly on international flights in Albania after 15 years, when the first ever international commercial flight Helvetic Airways Flight 8174 arrived from Zurich Airport.

+On 28 November 2021, construction work began to build Albania's third airport, Vlora International Airport.
+The international tender was won by a consortium made up of Behgjet Pacolli's Mabco Constructions, the Turkish YDA Group and the Kosovar 2A Group Shpk and the contract was signed on 20 April 2021.
+The airport is expected to welcome its first passengers in summer 2025.
+There have been environmental concerns however, with the airport being built inside the Vjosa-Narta Protected Area, in contradiction to national laws and international biodiversity protection conventions that Albania has ratified.

+In January 2024 the minister of infrastructure of Albania Belinda Balluku said in a press conference that Albanias 4th airport will be built in the existing airfield of Gjirokastër, instead of Sarandë as previously stated in 2022 by prime minister Edi Rama.
+The reason cited for this was the already existing infrastructure which connects the two cities within 45 minutes.
+She also noted that the tender procedures for the construction of the new airport are set to open within the first half of 2024.